26. Basic agent-based modeling

 The server won’t automatically quit when you click “Stop” or close the browser tab that is displaying it.
 To stop the model fully, you have to go to the terminal running the model and press Control+C.

-First, let’s add a method for the InfectionAgent class that allows
+We now add a method for the InfectionAgent class that allows agents to

 get_neighbors